-I feel the need here to warn people again about the dangers of the ice shelf.
+I feel the need here to warn people about the dangers of the ice shelf.
 Every year, someone creeps too close to the edge of the big ice hills and plummets into the freezing water of Lake Michigan below.
 Hypothermia sets in quickly along with loss of muscle control.
 Sadly, too many people have lost their lives this way.
-One incident I recall, in particular, was when a child fell in and he drowned, along with his father who was trying to save him.
+One incident I recall, in particular, when a young boy fell in and drowned, along with his father trying to save him.

 You may be wondering if I took risks in order to capture these photos?
 Well, slightly, I admit, but I was careful not to go past the first tier of ice shelf mounds where the water would've been over my head in case I did fall through.
 Plus, the closer you are to shore, the more solid the ice shelf.
 If you look closely at the photo below, you can observe three rows or tiers where the splashing ice balls did their thing.

 How do the mounds build up in rows that way?
 It has to do with the wind and temperatures.
 The first tier becomes stabilized, then weather conditions repeat the process.